 - Consideration – Middle of the Funnel (MOFU)

-- Conversion – Bottom of the Funnel (BOFU)
+- Conversion/Decision – Bottom of the Funnel (BOFU)

 This is followed by the Post-Purchase stage where your goal is to turn existing buyers into loyal customers and even brand advocates.
 This increases your customer lifetime value (CLV) and radically improves your advertising profitability, as explained in our PPC guide.